thoughtbot/ruby-science/release/ruby-science.md

 convention is to use a column named `type`, but Rails will automatically start using STI if that column is present.
-That means that renaming `question_type` to `type` at this point would result in debugging two things at once: possible breaks from renaming, and possible breaks from using STI.
+That means that renaming `question_type` to `type` at this point would result in debugging two things at once: possible breaks from renaming and possible breaks from using STI.
 Therefore, let's start by just marking `question_type` as the inheritance column, allowing us to debug STI failures by themselves: